alexandros-koutsioumpas/anaklasis/README.md

 A video tutorial is also on the way..

+## Templates

+In the directory `/script_templates` you may find commented scripts that may guide you for writing _anaklasis_ analysis scripts.

 ## Post-installation tests

 In the folder `/tests` you will find a _Python_ script `tests.py` that runs tests of the core calculations used by all three _anaklasis_ functions and reports if the results are the same as those obtained by version 1.3 of the package.
 You may run the tests using